-As part of the church restructuring in 2019, The United Church assumed a mortgage pertaining to the former Maritime Conference property, which is now being occupied by two regional councils.
-The mortgage principal as at December 31, 2020 is \$507 (2019 - \$670) with an interest rate of 4.5% and the option to pay down principal up to 10% once a year.
+As part of its restructuring in 2019, The United Church assumed a mortgage pertaining to the former Maritime Conference property, which is now being occupied by two regional councils.
+The mortgage principal as at December 31, 2021 is \$344 (2020 - \$507) with an interest rate of 4.5% and the option to pay down principal up to 10% once a year.

-15. Credit facility
+16. Credit facility

-The Church negotiated two credit facilities with its bank for indefinite terms.
-These credit facilities will provide the Church with the ability to support its ministries, assist congregations in these very uncertain times and avoid raising cash by selling investments in difficult market conditions.
-No draw on either of these facilities was made in 2020 and the balance at year-end is \$nil.
+In 2020, The United Church negotiated two credit facilities with its bank for indefinite terms.
+These credit facilities will provide the United Church with the ability to support its ministries, assist congregations as required and avoid raising cash by selling investments.
+No draw on either of these facilities was made in 2021 and the balance at year-end is \$nil (2020 - \$nil).
 The credit facilities are as follows: